ashrafazlan/PortfolioProjects/README.md

 # Project 1: Analysis, Web Scraping and Visualization of Formula 1 Qualifying Data
 ## Project Aims
-NOTE: This project is valid up until the 2022 Canadian Grand Prix.
+NOTE: This project consists of data up until the weekend of the 2022 Canadian Grand Prix.
 This project has six aims:

 1.)
 Determine whether current drivers are good in qualifying at specific tracks which are on the 2022 race calendar.